 But what if we showed you how Singapore’s Public Utilities Board (PUB) and Jacobs turned water vulnerability into an opportunity to pilot new technologies and innovative solutions – serving as an international model for water management that extends across all facets of the water cycle to create a sustainable legacy for years to come?

-of Singapore's water demand in 2060 will be met with NEWater reuse and desalination
+of Singapore's water demand in 2060 will be met with NEWater reuse

 Olympic-sized swimming pools - or about 430 million gallons - of current daily water demand

 cubic meters of used water treated per day for reuse to meet both industrial and drinking water needs

 energy recovered from used water and more electricity exported to the national grid from the Tuas Nexus

 The truth is, all water is reused since there is truly no new water on the planet.
 Organizations, such as PUB, have safely reused wastewater to augment their water supplies for decades.The technology is there, but the real challenge is developing a thoughtful way to implement potable reuse programs because of public acceptance.
 In Singapore, every project we’ve worked on with PUB has been characterized by strong partnerships between a most innovative client and consultants and contractors who share PUB’s vision, and with the community who understands water and sustainability better because of Singapore’s investment in education – that’s what flipped the script in Singapore.